Tower of Babel and scattering

 52 BC – 1 AD — Gadianton robbers, Nephi son of Helaman, Samuel the Lamanite, and signs of Christ’s birth.

-Secret oaths from ancient records destroy governments.
+Forty-second year: secret oaths from ancient records destroy governments.

-Chief judge is murdered; Nephi prophesies famine and war.
+Sixty-ninth year: chief judge is murdered; Nephi prophesies famine and war.

 Nephi’s prayers move the Lord to humble the people.